-When you get home, people will want to hear about your experience!
-We encourage you to reflect on your trip and think through different types of answers to people who will ask about your trip.
+When you get home, people will want to hear about vour experience!
+Reflect on your trip and think through different types of answers for people who will ask about your trip.
 Some people are being polite, and others truly want to know more about your experience.
 Preparing answers can help you feel less alienated as you return home.
 Remember that you have an opportunity to minister to those at home by sharing how you experienced God.